REMODELING TIPS FOR HOME REMODELING PROJECTS! PROFESSIONAL SEREVICES CONTRACTING SERVING ALL OF PALM BEACH & BROWARD COUNTIES

 Remodeling, Renovations, Room Additions, Home Improvement & Construction

 Many words of advice have been given to home owners looking to remodel or undertake a major renovation project.
 Most home and apartment owners tackle the remodeling process fairly well-informed.
 Yet for others, being prudent means getting three estimates for the work and checking some references.
 If that is a reasonable prescription for success when remodeling or renovating, how come we still hear endless horror stories about it?
-Why is it that General or Remodeling Contractors in are among the top five industries every year when it comes to consumer complaints reported to the Department of Consumer Affairs.
+Why is it that General or Remodeling Contractors are among the top five industries every year when it comes to consumer complaints reported to the Department of Consumer Affairs.

 Remodeling or Renovating your home or apartment is an unusually high risk venture.
 Typically, there is a large sum of money involved in a tear down and rebuild project, it is detail and labor intensive, and it is not a shelf item (meaning that you are buying something that hasn't been made yet).
 You are buying it without really knowing the 'factory', the quality of its 'workers', its quality control procedures, the professionalism of the remodeling contractor, the available supply of required materials and so on.
 No wonder so many home and apartment owners experience a rude awakening while remodeling or renovating their homes.
 So many make the mistake of hiring the least expensive so called contractor due to the fact that they want to pay as little as possible to have their remodeling work completed.
 Very big mistake!
 Price or Cost is about number three or four on your list of concerns when hiring a Remodeling Contractor.
 Below are a few tips to make sure that the results of your remodeling /renovation project will be a success, or at the very least, tilt the odds in your favor.

 The following is a step-by-step approach that will inform and guide the decisions you make with regard to home and apartment remodeling and renovations.
 Principally, who you hire to do the work will have the greatest impact on how well your remodeling project turns out.
 Professional Services hopes that these pointers will be helpful for any kind of major remodeling / renovation projects you may be considering, such as a complete apartment remodel or a full-scale whole house renovation.
+(Also watch our video at the bottom of this page)

 1. Define your objectives: What is good or bad about the living space you want to remodel or renovate?
 Has anything annoyed you repeatedly?
 Do you find yourself wishing for something different?
 What are you missing?
 If cost is no object for your remodeling project, what would your dream space look like?
 How do you imagine using the space more effectively?
 Your answers to such questions can have a profound impact on the kind of kitchen, bathroom or den you want to ultimately end up with after your remodeling project is completed.
 Your answers should result in a comprehensive "wish list? which you can then use as a point of departure.
 If new information or insight becomes available, don't be inflexible and unwilling to deviate from your original remodeling list.
 You never know how new ideas can spark or inspire a better configuration for your proposed home or apartment remodeling changes.